 The highest form of economic freedom provides an absolute right of property ownership, fully realized freedoms of movement for labor, capital, and goods, and an absolute absence of coercion or constraint of economic liberty beyond the extent necessary for citizens to protect and maintain liberty itself.
 In other words, individuals are free to work, produce, consume, and invest in any way they please, and that freedom is both protected by the state and unconstrained by the state.

-The 20th-century confrontation between democracy and Communist dictatorship points to the profound importance of both economic and political freedom.
-Under communism, state control over property and all aspects of the economy was not simply an alternative economic model but an essential component in a larger totalitarian system.
-The state's economic tyranny further reduced the realm of individual freedom and helped prevent the rise of an alternative to Communist political power.
+One approach has been to look at the clash between democracy and Communist dictatorship in the 20th century, which highlighted the profound importance of both economic and political freedom.
+Under communism, state control over property and the economy was essential to totalitarian political control.
+The state's economic tyranny restricted individual freedom and thwarted any development of opposing power to the Communist Party.

-Drawing on this experience and its contrast with democratic societies, economist Ezra Solomon, a former member of the U.S. president's Council of Economic Advisers, proposed a different way of thinking about economic freedom, reconnecting it to its political roots.
+Drawing on this experience and its contrast with democratic societies, economist Ezra Solomon, a former member of the U.S. president's Council of Economic Advisers, proposed an alternative approach to thinking about economic freedom, reconnecting it to a political foundation.
 In his essay "The Economy in a Free Society," he writes:

-In the last 25 years, principles of economic freedom have generally advanced together with those of democracy and political freedom.
-In some cases economic liberalism followed the rise of political liberalism, while in others economic liberalism has spearheaded political change.
-In all countries, basic concepts of economic freedom as defined by Ezra Solomon above—lack of interference in individual decision making and the ability of free markets to diffuse state power—played a key role in political transitions.
-Another economic aspect of democratic transition was described by the renowned American sociologist Seymour Martin Lipset, who determined that economic development, modernization, and a rise in the middle class helped increase people's expectations for both economic improvement and political freedom (see Resources).
+In the last 40 years, basic principles of economic liberalism have generally advanced together with those of democracy and political freedom.
+In some cases, economic liberalism followed the achievement of political freedom (as in most countries of Eastern Europe), while in others economic liberalism has propelled political change (as in Taiwan and South Korea).
+Yet, in all these countries, some of the basic concepts of economic freedom as defined by Ezra Solomon above — less state dominance over individual decision making and the ability of free markets to diffuse state power — played a key role in political transitions.
+Seymour Martin Lipset, the renowned American sociologist, proposed that economic development, modernization, and a rise of a middle class being able to exercise greater economic power through its ownership of property helped increase people's expectations for both economic improvement and political freedom, thereby helping to bring about democratic transition (see his articles in Resources).